 The TenkaraBum 40 is not just the TenkaraBum 36 with one more section.
-It is built on a different blank, optimized to give performance very similar to the TenkaraBum 36 while minimizing any tendency for tip heaviness.
+It is built on a different blank, optimized to give performance as close as possible to the TenkaraBum 36 while minimizing any tendency for tip heaviness.
 The 40 has a slightly longer collapsed length, allowing Suntech to make a longer rod with the same number of sections.
 That improves the bend profile and also keeps down the weight.
-It measures just a half penny stiffer than the TenkaraBum 36.
+The penny measurement is exactly the same as the TenkaraBum 36.

 The TenkaraBum 40 is just a bit faster than most tenkara rods.
 The tip sections are a bit softer and the mid sections are a bit firmer.
 Having slightly softer tip sections yields two benefits: the rod will cast a very light line very easily, and the rod tip will still dance when you have a small fish on the line.
 You can feel the fight of a warpaint shiner, like the one above caught in North Carolina when I was there for the Tenkara Jam.